russmckendrick/blog/content/posts/2024-03-29-running-ll-ms-locally-with-ollama/index.md

 The description is simple and to the point, much like the tool itself.
 Once you start using the tool, it will feel simple and basic - but don’t let that fool you; a lot is happening in the background.

-You are not only getting a tool that allows you to pull, update, and maintain copies of dozens of models—it also runs as a server in the background on your local machine.
+You are getting a tool that allows you to pull, update, and maintain copies of dozens of models—it also runs as a server in the background on your local machine.
 It gives you a standard API endpoint to connect to, allowing you to consume the models in a standardised way.

-Rather than discussing the tool’s features more, let’s dive straight in and get it installed and running.
+Rather than discussing the tool’s features further, let’s install it and run some tests.

 ### Installing on macOS

-Installing Ollama on macOS using [Homebrew](~https://brew.sh/~) couldn't be simpler; all you need to do is run:
+Installing Ollama on macOS using [Homebrew](https://brew.sh/) couldn't be simpler; all you need to do is run:

 {{< terminal title="Installing the desktop version of ollama" >}}
 ```